<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Rider wearing a backpack while riding in Thailand over a bamboo bridge."With how hot it is on our Thailand Tour, having a fitted backpack with a water bladder is essential"

-While we’re fans of every bag on this list, we’ve spent more time with the Klim Nac Pak than any other, and both past and current iterations are favorites of our crew.
-Some of us are still rocking OG Nac Paks from 5+ years ago (if it ain’t broke…), but the latest version is arguably the best yet.
+We’ve spent more time with the Klim Nac Pak than any other on this list, and both past and current iterations are favorites of our crew.
+Some of us are still rocking OG Nac Paks from 5+ years ago (if it ain’t broke…), but the latest version is the best yet.

 As far as features go, the Nac Pak is a ton of bag for the money.
-It’s got a fleece-lined hardshell goggle pocket, a removable water-resistant tool pak, sternum-lock shoulder straps, and a hydration pocket that stores up to 3 liters of water.
-Storage is great as well, and the Nac Pak’s 13 liters of internal space combined with dual shoulder pockets is plenty for stashing the essentials without adding undue bulk.
+It’s got a fleece-lined hardshell goggle pocket, a removable water-resistant tool holder, and super stable sternum-lock shoulder straps.

 Legendary tour guide Eric sporting the Klim Nak Pak while touring in Patagonia."Eric guiding our Patagonia Tour with an older version of Klim Nak Pak"